InnopolisUni/innofw/.github/pull_request_template.md

 2. How have you tested your changes?
 3. If applicable, any new dependencies added and why they are necessary.

+### Pre-commit Hook Activation and Linter Checks
+Please ensure you have activated the pre-commit hook to enable automatic linting checks before submitting your PR.
+This helps maintain code quality and consistency throughout the project.

+### Documentation
+Please ensure you have documented the functionality of your changes, especially if it introduces new features or affects existing ones.
+Proper documentation ensures that the project remains maintainable and understandable for other contributors.

 ### Changes
 - List major changes made in bullet points
 - Include any minor changes or refactoring